-This adventure travel trek takes you through the snow-capped Ausangate mountain range, either on foot or with horse support.
+The Ausangate trek 5 days takes you through the snow-capped Ausangate mountain range, either on foot or with horse support.
+Book now here!

 It is a challenging journey over mountain passes as high as 5,200 meters, but well worth the effort.